jam01/SRS-Template/template.md

 ### 1.1 Document Purpose
 💬 _Clarifies why this SRS exists, what it contains, and who should use it._

-➥ State the intended purpose of the SRS and the primary audiences (e.g., product management, engineering, QA, security, legal/compliance, operations/SRE, executives, vendors/partners).
-Indicate how different readers should use this document during the lifecycle (planning, design, testing, acceptance).
+➥ State the purpose of the SRS in 2–4 sentences.
+Name the primary audiences (e.g., product, engineering, QA, security, compliance, operations) and how they use it across planning, design, testing, and acceptance.
+Emphasize that this document defines what the system must do (requirements), not how it will be built.
+Reference related documents only when essential (e.g., vision/scope, architecture).

 💡 Tips:
 * Keep to 2–4 sentences; defer specifics to later sections.
 Emphasize that the SRS defines what the system must do, not how it will do it.